Our Newborn Schedule Week 2 Through Week 5

 (This post contains affiliate links which means if you purchase a product through one of my links I earn a commission on your purchase – at no additional charge to you!
 Read my full disclosure here.)

 You can purchase and read more about the Babywise book here.

 If your baby is less than 2 weeks old you can read about the newborn schedule foundations that we set with our second daughter from birth through 2 weeks in my post about her babywise newborn feeding schedule and sleep routine.

-Below is the newborn schedule that we kept our second daughter on from 2 to 5 weeks of age.
+Below is our 2 week old to 5 week old schedule for our newborn.
 With this schedule and some of the additional sleep training tips here, our breastfed second daughter slept through the night for 7-8 hours straight by 5 weeks old.

 In general, our daughter nursed for 30 minutes most feedings, had wake times of approximately 15 minutes following each feeding and napped for 2 hours and 15 minutes in 3-hour cycles.